ncsa/Nightingale_real/docs/source/faq.rst

 Why does my login freeze when I'm trying to log into Nightingale?
 ----------------------------------------------------------------------

-If you are trying to log in from outside the University of Illinois campus, you must be connected to either the University of Illinois VPN or the NCSA VPN; failing to connect through a VPN can cause your login to freeze (see :ref:`access_vpn).
+If you are trying to log in from outside the University of Illinois campus (not on the U of I network), you must be connected to either the University of Illinois VPN or the NCSA VPN; failing to connect through a VPN can cause your login to freeze (see :ref:`access_vpn).